 Lloyd Wright, president and CEO of WFYI Public Broadcasting, has been elected to the PBS board of directors.
-He will serve a three-year term.
+He will serve

 The appointment marks the second time Wright, one of Indianapolis’ longest-serving station

 managers, has been elected to PBS’ national governing board.
 From 1999 through 2004, he completed two subsequent terms,

 serving on the Member Services Committee (the task force responsible for establishing the PBS Foundation) and as vice chairman